11 Top-Rated Attractions & Things to Do in Park City, UT

 Bike rentals and bike trailers along with expert advice is available at a number of shops.
 Note that the trails all begin around 6,500 feet in elevation.
 If you are visiting from lower elevations, be prepared to be out of breath quickly.

 The Kimball Art Center in Park City was founded by Bill Kimball in 1976 as a non-profit organization dedicated to local artists.
-The three galleries feature changing exhibits throughout the year.
+The galleries at the new location will feature changing exhibits throughout the year.
 Admission is always free.

 The Kimbell Art Center also offers an extensive selection of art classes for young and old.
 If you'd like to try making something out of clay, swing by on Fridays for Wheel Try.
 A nominal fee is charged for the supplies, but you get instruction, firing, glazing, and professional instruction to create two of your own masterpieces.